Who needs a PC?

 From the start, the atmosphere is predictable with each level plagued by strange creatures - but not to worry because we have weapons ranging from pistols to machine guns, rocket launchers, and plasma rifles.
 Some of these monsters are oddballs - the Rock Monster is like a crude Daroou from Dungeon Master.
 He's oddly cute and looks like he's made from gingerbread!
 Anyhow, kill him and free your monitor from that pixel art.

-The controls are superb: cursor keys are used for walking, CTRL fires weapons and SHIFT allows you to run away like a cowardly chicken.
-Also, side-stepping is possible - which is always needed.
-Also, the Function Keys are used to flip between weapons/health.
-Sadly, the mouse isn't supported but the wooden movement from a keyboard is responsive and just like Wolf3D.
-Remember, this isn't Doom so it wouldn't work well.
+Additionally, the Function Keys are used to flip between weapons/health.
+It's a bit awkward, but you will eventually get used to this.
+Sadly, the mouse isn't supported, but the wooden movement from a keyboard is responsive and just like Wolf3D.
+Remember, this isn't Doom, so it isn't that game!

 Wanna see some more of the enemies you'll be up against?
 Of course, you do...